For returning applicants, log into log into SmartyGrants and go to 'My Submissions'

 Council assesses grant applications twice a year, March (Round 1) and August (Round 2).

-Applications for Round 2 2020 will close on Friday, 7 August 2020 .
+Community Grants Round 1 2021 will be open until 5.00pm Friday, 5 March 2021.
 The Community Grant Guidelines explain how to apply.

 Grant applications are only accepted using the SmartyGrants on-line system.
 You can download a paper copy of the application form for draft purposes if you wish.